top of page

 Systems thinking | Problem structuring | Creative ideation

-I love to help people solve problems.
-I help instructors teach and students learn how to address complex problems.
-I research, develop, teach and apply frameworks, methods, and tools for problem-based learning, including systems thinking and creative ideation.
-With over a decade of experience, I draw insights from the learning sciences, systems engineering, and my prior startup experience.
+I research, develop, teach and apply frameworks, methods, and tools for systems thinking, creative ideation, problem structuring, and problem-based learning.
+With over a decade of experience, my work draws insight from the learning sciences, systems engineering, cognitive psychology, and my biotech startup experience.

 • LinkedIn